 - 1.6.1.1.
 In self-paced courses, learning is assessed through a final summative examination.
-Learners must achieve a passing score on these multiple-choice examinations to receive credit for the course.
+Students must achieve a passing score on these multiple-choice examinations to receive credit for the course.
 See Table 4 for the course grading scale. - 1.6.1.2.
-For Capstone courses, learning is assessed directly through individual and small group assignments.
+For Capstone courses, learning is assessed through individual and small group assignments.
 Standardized, assignment-specific rubrics (evaluation tools for assigning a score which indicates level of performance) are used to ensure objective assessment of the achievement of learning outcomes.
-Learners are provided with the rubric for each assignment in advance to enable awareness of performance criteria and expectations for upcoming work.
-Learners are required to successfully complete all assignments to earn course credit.
+Students are provided with the rubric for each assignment in advance to enable awareness of performance criteria and expectations for upcoming work.
+Students are required to successfully complete all assignments to earn course credit.
+Additionally, students are assessed for individual participation in the group assignment.